DJ Fresh (South African DJ): Life and career

 Sikwane developed interest on deejaying while he was in Botswana before relocating to South Africa, in 1994 to pursue his studies and obtained a Media Studies diploma at Johannesburg's Boston Media House.

 Sikwane obtained the opportunity to work at YFM while he was completing his third year and spent 8 years at the station before moving to 5FM's popular "Drive Time" slot.

 He was a radio presenter at 5FM for more than 10 years before moving to Metro FM in 2017, where the "Fresh Breakfast Show" became one of the station's most-loved slots.

 In August 2019, Metro FM fired him after a listener complained to the BCCSA about the strong language he used during a live broadcast.
 Fresh took over 947's Drive Time show, from which he was also fired after being accused of rape.

 He has also stepped on television shows such as Idols SA, SA's Got Talent and Tropika Island of Treasure SA as a guest judge.

+In 2022, Sikwane started a record label with Zimbabwean born producer/dj, Tich Ponde who goes by the name of Shona SA which focuses mainly on Afro House music, the name of the record label is "Domboshaba Records".
+Sikwane and Ponde also merged to become "Domboshaba Duo" and have released an album called The Beginning which was released in October 2022 and features artists such as Rock’itMan, Nomvula SA and Audius just to name a few.

+In 2023, he released his 13 tracks studio album project titled Voices of Hope 2 Album featuring other top artists like Shona SA, Gouveia, TorQue MuziQ, Starr, Bongiwe Indlovukazi, Mazet SA, Sazi Cele and Thabiso Sikwane.

+Personal life

 In 2002, Sikwane married Thabiso Sikwane.
-They have three children together.
+They had three children together.
 In 2020, the couple separated and began the divorce process.

-In 2022, Sikwane started a record label with Zimbabwean born producer/dj, Tich Ponde who goes by the name of Shona SA which focuses mainly on Afro House music, the name of the record label is "Domboshaba Records".
-Sikwane and Ponde also merged to become "Domboshaba Duo" and have released an album called the beginning which was released in October of 2022 and features artists such as Rok'it Man, Nomvula SA and Audius just to name a few.
+His former wife Thabiso Sikwane died on Saturday, 31 August 2024, at the age of 50.